The Latest Inflation Reports Are in... Is the Wild Ride Over?

 These reports act like your rollercoaster’s blueprint, giving you clues about the upcoming highs, lows, twists and flips that impact everyday prices.

-So, in today’s Market 360, let’s discuss this week’s inflation reports.
+So, let’s discuss this week’s inflation reports.
 Then we will gauge what can be expected of the Federal Reserve and its rate cut decision at next week’s meeting.

 I do want to note, however, that while investors have been focused on inflation, there is another financial event creeping up that is set to throw the markets into another chaotic ride.
 So, I will also share the details of this coming event with you today.

-Note: Editor’s Note: Eric Fry, here.
-In light of this past week’s CPI and PPI reports, and with the Federal Reserve’s crucial meeting around the corner, we’ve invited Louis Navellier to break down the current economic landscape.
-In today’s Smart Money Special Issue, he’ll offer insights on inflation trends, potential Fed actions, and a warning about an upcoming “financial tsunami” driven by AI.